When most people think of calling it quits on a career, they immediately think of a move to Florida.

 Where exactly in New Mexico is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Ruidoso as the best place to hang up your cleats.

 To that end, we have tried to identify the places in New Mexico that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Ruidoso don’t mind us spreading the word.

-Here are our top ten places in the Land of Enchantment to retire for 2018:
+Here are our top ten places in the Land Of Enchantment to retire for 2019:

-How We Determined The Best Places To Retire In the Land of Enchantment
+How We Determined The Best Places To Retire In the Land Of Enchantment for 2019

-To create our list of the best places in New Mexico to retire, we first used Census data to find all places in the Land of Enchantment with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in New Mexico to retire, we first used Census data to find all places in the Land Of Enchantment — 417 cities and towns.

 - Low cost of living as measured by rent

 - Low crime